 As your criminal defense attorney, we will explore all possible defenses at trial and motions to suppress.
 Only then do we turn my attention to considering alternatives to jail or solutions involving reduced charges.
 In some cases we can even remove felonies from your record, depending on the charges.

-Marriett Legal's office is located at 308 W. State Street, Suite 97, in Rockford, Illinois.
-The law office of Marriett Legal defends individuals throughout Illinois, including individuals in the communities in and around Rockford and in neighboring counties.
+The Law Office of Paul M. Marriett, located at 308 W. State St., Suite 97, in Rockford, Illinois, defends individuals throughout Illinois, including individuals in the communities in and around Rockford and in neighboring counties.
 For additional information about felony-related laws, or to discuss your matter in confidence with a skilled criminal defense attorney, schedule a confidential consultation by calling us at (815) 391-0089.
-If you prefer, fill out the contact form to the right or click here and we will contact you in the next 24 hours.
+If you prefer, click here to fill out the contact form and we will contact you in the next 24 hours.